vikas-singh369/namaste-react-grind-notes/7-finding-the-path/ReadMe.md

 ## How will useEffect behave if we don't add a dependency array ?

-if we don't add dependecy array to `useEffect`, it runs after every time when componet re-render. intial mount and also every render subsequent ones because React can't optimize when to skip it.
+if we don't add dependecy array to `useEffect`, it runs after every time when componet re-render. intial mount and also every subsequent ones because React can't optimize when to skip it.

 when we pass empty dependecy array its run for only initial mount.

 ## What is SPA?
 SPA(Single Page Application) is a web app that loads ones and updates the UI dynamically without refreshing the entire page.We just interchange the components.

+### key features of SPAs include
+- dynamic updates: content is loaded and update without full page reload.This is achieved by client side routing.

+- Smooth user experience
+- Faster Initial load
+- Client Side routing
+- State management
+- API centric: - e the client
+communicates with a backend API to fetch and send data, usually in JSON format.
+This allows for decoupling the front end and back end.

 ## What is difference between Client Side Routing and Server Side Routing?